Frequently Asked Questions

 If you use TradingAs.com.au and find that ASIC (Australian Securities and Investments Commission) rejects the registration of your business name, despite your having complied with the TradingAs.com.au system and all its guidelines, TradingAs.com.au will refund what you have paid it, if you promptly apply for a refund following the rejection and if you do so before requesting that we give you further advice or take further steps on your behalf in relation to the rejection.

-You may phone 1300 653 373 (for the price of a local call from a landline from anywhere in Australia) or email email@example.com, 24 hours a day / 7 days per week.
+You may phone 1300 653 373 or email email@example.com.
 If you phone between 9am to 5pm Sydney/Melbourne Time, Monday to Friday (excluding Public Holidays), TradingAs.com.au staff will generally be able to take your call immediately, otherwise you can leave a message.